molgenis/molgenis/molgenis-compute-core/README.md

 	#generate without running (so you can first inspect generated scripts)
 	molgenis --generate -w path/workflow -p parameters.csv [-p moreparameters.csv]

-	#run generated jobs
+	#run previously generated jobs from current jobs folder (default: ./jobs)
 	molgenis --run

 	#use non-default jobs directory
-	molgenis -w path/workflow -p parameters.csv -j jobs2
+	molgenis -w path/workflow -p parameters.csv -j ./jobs2

 ### parameters.csv
-Values for the workflow to iterate over can be passed as CSV file with parameter names in the header (a-zA-Z0-9) and parameter values in each rown (use quotes to escape commas, e.g. "a,b").
+Values for the workflow to iterate over can be passed as CSV file with parameter names in the header (a-zA-Z0-9) and parameter values in each rown.
+Use quotes to escape commas, e.g. "a,b".

 Each value is one of the following:

 * a string
-* a template, e.g. ${p}, to create derived parameters
+* an expression, e.g. "${p}file${c}", to create derived parameters such as directory paths
 * a series i..j (where i and j are two integers), meaning from i to j including i and j
 * a list of ';' separated values (may contain templates)